unionai-oss/llm-tracking-workshop/README.md

 ## Getting Started

 1. If you have not already, please sign up for Union Serverless at: https://signup.union.ai/
+2. Sign into Weights and Bias: https://wandb.ai/
-2. There are two options for configuring your workspace: Google Colab and GitHub Codespaces:
+3. There are two options for configuring your workspace: Google Colab and GitHub Codespaces:

 ### Google Colab